hsw28/data_analysis/hannah-in-use/README.txt

-direction.m: takes an timestamps and finds the animal's direction at times maxaccel.m: finds times of high acceleration and returns them along with accell values middletimes.m: run by run, finds times the animal is in the center stem and the direction of travel movementunits.m: returns units only when the animal is actually running noiselessVelocity.m: computes velocity in a supposedly smoother way normalizePosData.m: normalizes position data for time spent in each part of the track and outputs a heat map phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever spikeprobrun.m: bins vel/acc then finds spiking prob for each acc/vel bin starttimes.m: finds time animal starts each trial and returns a matrix of all start & end times and index values velocity.m: finds velocity from position data
+direction.m: takes an timestamps and finds the animal's direction at times maxaccel.m: finds times of high acceleration and returns them along with accell values middletimes.m: run by run, finds times the animal is in the center stem and the direction of travel middlevel.m: assigns velocity to times animal is in the center stem movementunits.m: returns units only when the animal is actually running noiselessVelocity.m: computes velocity in a supposedly smoother way normalizePosData.m: normalizes position data for time spent in each part of the track and outputs a heat map phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever rewardtimes.m: tells you the time animal went to reward site and amount of time spent there spikeprobrun.m: bins vel/acc then finds spiking prob for each acc/vel bin starttimes.m: finds time animal starts each trial and returns a matrix of all start & end times and index values velocity.m: finds velocity from position data veltimes.m: tells you the time animal was below a particular velocity v

 UNITS
 accelVsFiringRate.m: plots accel versus firing rate